techidaily/site-games-able/source/_posts/perfectly-tuned-top-settings-every-switcher-should-know.md

 ![How to calibrate controller on Nintendo Switch Calibrate Control Sticks](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/how-to-calibrate-controller-on-nintendo-switch-calibrate-control-sticks.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/C3cJe7Wgn6I?si=EckDFML-VJ_2sYz8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  This issue can cause some serious headaches in-game, but there is a way to fix it (if the case is mild enough.)
 That is by recalibrating your Joy-Cons or any other controller you may be having issues with.
 Simply head to your settings, select**Controllers and Sensors** , and press**Calibrate Control Sticks** .
 The Switch will guide you through the rest of the process, and you should finally experience some relief from drift for a little while, at least.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/HMuxjTCMX2E?si=ylRTMJuUstpjLsZc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## 7\.
 Alter the MTU Setting to Unlock Faster Download Speeds